forestgrape/coronavirus/economics.md

 ## Government Support
-Government support options for the economy are discussed.
+Government support options for the economy.

 ### Acyclic Spending
 Depends on what the state owns and whether a short term increase in spending is beneficial: